happy-lab/Internet-Status/README.md

 systems running on ARM processors, a Fedora 22 system and OS X 10.11.

 ## Installation
-* Install and configur the MQTT server.
+* Install and configure the MQTT server.
+* Install the programs
+	* On an **Arch Linux** system use *makepkg* and *pacman -S*
-* Copy the programs to the desired directory, e.g., `/usr/local/bin` on the monitor system and any Raspberry Pis for condition presentation.
+	* Copy the programs to the desired directory, e.g., `/usr/local/bin` on the monitoring system and any Raspberry Pis for condition presentation.
-* Modify the configuation file and place in `/etc/internet-monitor.d/monitor.conf`
+* Modify the configuation file and place in `/etc/internet-status/monitor.conf`
-* Modify as necessary the *service* files and place in the local systemd services directory, `/etc/systemd/system`.
 * Enable the service(s) appropriate for the system.

 ## Usage